CompG05/automata/README.md

 This projects is for the 1<sup>st</sup> and 2<sup>nd</sup> PAs for the Automata and Languajes course

 Authors:

 - D'Autilio Joel
 - Rossi Pablo

 This project requires cmake for building.

 To build, execute [build.sh](build.sh).

+The main files are:

 - [automata.c](src/automata/automata.c) contains an implementation for Non-Deterministic Finite Automata.
 - [automata_ops.c](src/automata/automata_ops.c) contains the operations of union, concatenation and Kleene closure for automata.